R-HTA-in-LMICs/R-HTA-IN-LMICs.github.io/_pages/people.md

 **Note:** this page is currently under construction.
 {: .notice--info}
 # Our Team
-The R-HTA in LMICs team comprises individuals from a range on Lower-Middle Income Countries (LMICs).
-We a diverse set of skills and backgrounds.
-We hope to share our experiences in learning R for HTA with you and support your each step along the way!
+The R-HTA in LMICs team comprises individuals from a range of Lower-Middle Income Countries (LMICs).
+We have a diverse set of skills and backgrounds and hope to share our experiences in learning R for HTA with you!
 [![styled-image](/assets/images/website_team.png "The Team"){: .align-center style = "width: 5%;"}](/assets/images/website_team.png "The Team")
 ## Co-chairs
 ### Buhle Ndweni